WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Processing

+No software is currently available to automatically generate word boundary boxes directly from stimulus images in conjunction with \textit{WebGazer} experiments.
+For this reason, we propose a method for automatic word boundary detection to retrieve rectangular boxes fitted around the individual word positions from the stimulus image file presented during the experiment.
+In the current work, we use three types of areas of interest (AOIs): (1) a \textit{paragraph AOI}, marking a box around the full text presented on the screen, (2) \textit{word-level AOIs}, i.e., an area of interest marked around each word, (3) \textit{target AOIs}, marking a box around each target span relevant for answering the question.
+We present the ratios of the number of fixations that fall within the different AOIs in Table \ref{tab:ratio-fix-aoi}.

-No software is available to automatically generate word boundaries in conjunction with \textit{WebGazer} experiments.
-For this reason, we have also included automatic word boundary detection to retrieve the individual word positions from the image file presented during the experiment.
-We use \textit{pytesseract}\footnote{\url{https://pypi.org/project/pytesseract/}}, a python wrapper for the OCR engine (\textit{libtesseract}), to retrieve word boundaries given the images used as stimuli for the experiment.
-Based on the bounding boxes detected we create targets for each of the words, by taking the original bounding boxes and expanding them to ensure that they provide some margin of error, but without overlapping with other words.
+We use \textit{pytesseract}\footnote{\url{https://pypi.org/project/pytesseract/}}, a Python wrapper for the OCR engine \textit{libtesseract}, to retrieve the AOIs given the images used as stimuli for the experiment.
+Based on the bounding boxes detected we create an area of interest for each of the words, by taking the originally detected bounding boxes and expanding them to ensure that they provide some margin of error, but without overlapping with other words.
 These values were tuned empirically based on the values set in the CSS when creating the images.

-The results can be seen in Figure \ref{fig:example_of_boundaries}.
+Two examples of the calculated AOIs and eye-tracking data from two random participants are shown in Figures \ref{fig:example_of_boundaries} and \ref{fig:example_of_boundaries2}.
+As can be seen, the eye-tracking data from the participant plotted in Figure \ref{fig:example_of_boundaries2} is more accurate than the one in Figure \ref{fig:example_of_boundaries}.
+Once again, it is worth noting that the word-level eye movement measures lack in accuracy.
+To illustrate, the height of all words is 40px, and the width is 48px for the word ``in" and 150px for the word ``competitive".
+Therefore, an error of 100px is indeed an error that can go across words (horizontally) or lines (vertically).